The Importance of HVAC Maintenance

 Cleaning the Ductwork

-Cleaning the ductwork is an extremely difficult job that requires professional equipment and methods.
-There are some things you can do to keep your ducts tidy and working well.
-To avoid dust and allergens from building up in the ducts, you should change your filter regularly.
-This will also help stop clogging, which could result in a decrease in system efficiency and higher energy costs.
+In the majority of cases, cleaning the ductwork isn’t an easy task and requires professional equipment and techniques.
+However, there are some actions you can take on a regular basis to ensure that your ducts remain clean and functioning well.
+To avoid dust and allergens from accumulating in the ducts, you should change your filter frequently.
+This also helps to prevent the clogging that can cause a decrease in system efficiency and a high energy bill.

 Check the Compressor